 - How did our team help to resolve those challenges?

 - How would you explain our product and its benefits to a trusted friend?

 - Would you recommend our product or service, and why?

 Once you’ve curated a library of testimonials from your list of delighted clients, you’ll want to leverage that marketing gold to its greatest advantage.

 Here are a few great places to post testimonials:

-- Emails.
-If you have a solid email list, there’s no doubt you’re using it to the fullest.
-Adding a testimonial to your regular emails and newsletters is a way to get those positive vibes buzzing with customers at any stage of the buying journey.
-Chances are, many of them are experiencing the same challenges, and the message will resonate.
-To maximize the impact, associate the testimonial with the specific product it’s talking about.
-If you can, include a photo of the customer to humanize the message.
+You’ve done the hard work of building a solid email list.
+Adding a testimonial to promotional emails and regular newsletters is a great way to generate some positive buzz for clients at any stage of the buying journey.
+Statistically speaking, many of your readers will be experiencing the same challenges, giving your testimonial a more powerful resonance.
+For maximum impact, associate the testimonial with a specific product or service and include a photo of the customer to humanize the message.

-- On Your Website.
-When a potential customer is researching their options, your website is ground zero for their research.
-Show them how your brand makes people’s lives better, how it makes them feel.
+When a potential customer is performing their due diligence and researching options, your company website is ground zero.
+Demonstrate how your brand solves problems and improves people’s lives.
 Make it visually appealing and easy to read, and be sure to include images.
 For example, a photo of your customer in front of their new home, or whatever seems appropriate.
 Get creative!

-- Landing Pages.
-Don’t neglect your landing pages where testimonials are concerned.
+Don’t neglect your landing pages where customer testimonials are concerned.
 Used judiciously, they can improve conversions and drive clicks very effectively.
 Since landing pages generally target specific buyer personas, it’s another way to resonate with a prospective customer.
 Choose testimonials that align with your landing page persona or speak directly to the product you are promoting.

 The idea that a customer can participate in a company’s growth is a key concept in the HubSpot Flywheel (formerly known as the marketing funnel).
 If you would like to learn more about how you can leverage customer testimonials to power your financial marketing game, we’d love to show you how.